jingtianfeng/jekytrap/privacy.md

 the type of mobile device you are using, the unique mobile device ID, your mobile operating system, web browser software on mobile, unique device identifiers and other diagnostic data.

-## PURPOSES FOR COLLECTING INFORMATION
+## Purposes for collecting information

 We use your information for business and commercial purposes.
 For example, we may use your information to: